richvergo/subtract/PRD.md

 3. User can start by adding login credentials or creating their first agent

 #### AI Agent Creation Workflow
-1. **Record Workflow**: User records a browser workflow with screen recording
+1. **Record Workflow**: User records a browser workflow with screen recording and enriched event capture
+2. **Multi-Signal Capture**: System captures URLs, keystrokes, element interactions, and screenshots
-2. **Upload Recording**: System processes the recording and extracts DOM metadata
+3. **Upload & Process**: System processes recording, extracts DOM metadata, and stores visual context
-3. **Define Purpose**: User provides a natural language description of the agent's purpose
+4. **Define Purpose**: User provides a natural language description of the agent's purpose
-4. **Generate Intents**: LLM analyzes the workflow and generates intent annotations
+5. **Generate Intents**: LLM analyzes the workflow with visual context and generates intent annotations
-5. **Review & Confirm**: User reviews the structured steps and intent descriptions
+6. **Review & Confirm**: User reviews structured steps, intent descriptions, and visual snapshots
-6. **Test & Activate**: User tests the agent and activates it for production use
+7. **Test & Activate**: User tests the agent and activates it for production use

 #### Agent Execution Workflow
 1. **Primary Execution**: Agent runs using stored selectors and metadata